 Electives enable students to craft a broad program, examining a wide range of preservation and preservation-related subjects, or to develop an individualized specialization in a particular subject matter of interest.
 Common electives include courses in landscape and planning (offered within the CED), but students can focus on other disciplines such as history, nonprofit management, interior design, archaeology, etc.

 Several programs inside and outside of the CED offer Graduate Certificates.
 Students may choose electives based on a certificate that they are working toward.
-To read more on certificates options offered by the CED, click here.
+To read more on certificate options offered by the CED, click here.

 Listed below are common elective options offered in the CED.